trstlabs/intento/docs/docs/module/index.md

 # Overview

-Intento uses general Cosmos SDK modules, modules required to run a rollup as well as a custom Cosmos SDK module for processing intent-based actions.
+Intento uses general Cosmos SDK modules, as well as a custom Cosmos SDK module that enables intent-based actions.